erotronik/CoyoStim/README.md

 # CoyoStim

 This library lets you control the DG-Labs 2.0 estim box (aka Coyote) with ESP-32 based boards.
+It doesn't yet support the newer [3.0](https://dungeon-lab.com/home.php?ref=ymqxmdh) version.

 The DG-Labs eStim box is popular but requires you to use a phone app to control it.
 This library facilitates the development of